mavryk-network/LIGO/gitlab-pages/docs/tutorials/getting-started/getting-started.md

       mavkit-client -E https://basenet.rpc.mavryk.network config update
       ```

-1. Verify that you are using Ghostnet by running `mavkit-client config show` and verifying that the `endpoint` field shows `https://basenet.rpc.mavryk.network`, as in this example:
+1. Verify that you are using Basenet by running `mavkit-client config show` and verifying that the `endpoint` field shows `https://basenet.rpc.mavryk.network`, as in this example:

    ```
    { "base_dir": "/Users/me/.mavryk-client",